cloudmesh-community/book/chapters/prg/python/python-install-pyenv.md

 $ pyenv ANA
 ```

-However, anaconda may modify your `.bashrc` or `.bash_profile` files and
+However, anaconda may modify your `.bashrc` or `.bash_profile` or or `.zprofile`
-may result in incompatibilities with other python versions.
+files and may result in incompatibilities with other python versions.
 For this
 reason we recommend not to use it.
-If you find ways to get it to work
+If you find ways to get it to work reliably
-reliably with other versions, please let us know and we update this
+with other versions, please let us know and we update this tutorial.
-tutorial.

 ## Exercises